OGS Conventions

-In general OpenGeoSys is not using any intrinsic units, i.e. OGS assumes that a self-consistent set of units (SI for example) is used for all quantities.
-However, there are some exceptions to the rule as for instance some empirical laws like some expressions for the vapor diffusion and latent heat that assume the temperature to be given in Kelvin.
-Therefore, we recommend using SI base units.
+In general OpenGeoSys is not using any specified intrinsic units, i.e., OGS assumes that a self-consistent set of units ( SI-units for example) is used for all quantities.
+However, there are some exceptions to that rule concerning empirical laws.
+For instance there are some expressions for the vapor diffusion and latent heat implemented, which assume that temperature is given in Kelvin.
+Therefore, we recommend just using SI units everywhere.

 For more information on how to come up with a self-consistent unit scheme see this PDF.

-Note: The connection between the primary unknown and these canonical BCs and STs is made via the implemented PDE.
-And if a PDE is implemented slightly differently (e.g. PDE (B) is PDE (A) multiplied by a factor of density), the corresponding quantities in the BCs and STs generally also change (by a factor of density in this example).
+Note: The connection between the primary unknown and these canonical BCs and STs is made via the implemented partial differential equation (PDE).
+If a PDE is implemented slightly differently (e.g. PDE (B) is PDE (A) multiplied by a factor of density), the corresponding quantities in the BCs and STs generally also change (by a factor of density in this example).

-In contrast, for real two-dimensional and one-dimensional problems the currents of Neumann boundary conditions and volumetric source terms can be seen as normalized by their one- and two-dimensional boundaries, i.e. quantity per time per lengthdim in the case of volumetric STs.
+In contrast, for real two-dimensional and one-dimensional problems the fluxes of Neumann boundary conditions and volumetric source terms can be seen as normalized by their one- and two-dimensional boundaries, e.g., quantity per time per lengthd, where d stands for dimensionality, in the case of volumetric STs.

-Attention: The units given below apply to 3D and said cross-sectional models!
-That applies to all of OpenGeoSys’s processes; there are currently no processes in OpenGeoSys that are manifest 1D or 2D.
+Attention: The specific units given below apply to 3D and mentioned cross-sectional models.
+That applies to all of OpenGeoSys’s processes; currently there are no processes in OpenGeoSys that are manifest 1D or 2D.

 Units: